-The benefits of social and emotional learning (SEL) are well-researched, with evidence demonstrating that an education that promotes SEL yields positive results for students, adults, and school communities.
+The benefits of social and emotional learning (SEL) are well-researched, with evidence demonstrating that an education that promotes SEL yields positive outcomes for students, adults, and school communities.

 The Benefits of SELBack to top

-- SEL interventions that address the five core competencies increased students’ academic performance by 11 percentile points, compared to students who did not participate.
+- SEL interventions that addressed the five core competencies increased students’ academic performance by 11 percentile points, compared to students who did not participate.